cloudpixie925/cloudpixie925/README.md

-# Junior Cloud & DevOps Engineer
+# Cloud & DevOps Engineer

 I am a 3rd year CS undergrad @UI with production experience in managing AWS infrastructure, constructing CI/CD pipelines, and orchestrating containerized workloads.
 My engineering focus is on leveraging Infrastructure as Code to deploy highly available systems and diagnosing live production incidents.